hcl14/LLM_interview_research/README.md

 Next paper which exploits the approach of code+feedback is [Self-Edit: Fault-Aware Code Editor for Code Generation](#ref6).
 The idea here is the same, their "Neural code editor" loops back to LLM with execution traceback.

-Last paper to mention here is [Self-planning Code Generation with Large Language Models](#ref9).
+Last paper from this group is [Self-planning Code Generation with Large Language Models](#ref9).
 Their solution first generates a "Plan" (high-level algorithm) from initial Natural Language formulated task, and then uses the concatenation plan+initial intent to generate next iteration which they call Chain of Thought (CoT), few-shot prompting technique which enables LLMs to perform step-by-step reasoning.
 Every step in plan represents a single, easily implementable subtask.
 These sub-tasks are formulated as imperative sentences that start with verbs, focusing on the action needed in each step, because LLM cannot understand that the intent is a combination of multiple problems in direct code generation.
 The image from the paper illustrates their approach:

 ![](https://lh7-us.googleusercontent.com/Z6TqXJjZGNMzkKVhbyyvlw35Tm0h3TrFh0NrTgBmRbId8Cb2qr9GSTK-vwPm9Po_pCaUkhltr0f0hjFa86Waruedk_p5ETm6DxzIKxOKB41rOPBbs7QZgmyh66K0icnHHe6hjl54IMdV66SBFEfrAuc)

-**We still operate with pass rate like 30-40-60-etc % on HumanEval and similar datasets.
-So our product should somehow mitigate the 30-70% of garbage generated by LLM**.
+From those papers I have an impression of what seems to me as a mainstream approach with middleware feedback together with performing code generation in stages which involve task decomposition, writing plans, etc. Worth to note, that we operate with pass rate like 30-40-60- % on HumanEval and similar datasets.
+So our product should somehow mitigate the 30-70% of garbage generated by LLM.

-**Middleware feedback approach together performing code generation in stages which involve task decomposition, writing plans, etc, seems quite mainstream to me at the moment with the papers I checked proposing variants of those ideas. **

-**The iterative approach can probably elevate us in the hierarchy of the test taxonomy, at least making some working tests automatically.
-All the cases where automatically and iteratively generated test fails compilation or evaluation can be of interest to human.
-But it may contain just wrong understanding from LLM and consume human time on checks.
+**The iterative approach can probably elevate us in the hierarchy of the test taxonomy, at least creating some of the working tests automatically.
+All the cases where automatically and iteratively generated test fails compilation or evaluation for N interations, can be discarded or checked by human.
+It may contain just wrong understanding from LLM and consume human time on checks.
 Quick solution might consist of evaluation of the results with other LLMs (well-know "experts" approach), thus reducing the amount of accepted tests even more, but probably unloading human from some of the erroneous cases.**

-But in general, debugging capabilities of LLMs are low, as concluded in the paper [DebugBench: Evaluating Debugging Capability of Large Language Models](#ref7):
+In general, debugging capabilities of LLMs are low, as concluded in the paper [DebugBench: Evaluating Debugging Capability of Large Language Models](#ref7):

 > LLM debugging falls short of human performance.
 Open-source models attain a pass rate of 0 %, struggling to produce meaningful debugging responses.
 Closed-source LLMs significantly surpass open-source ones but still fall short of human-level performance; (2) The difficulty of fixing different types of errors differs.
 Multiple errors and logical errors are significantly more challenging to repair than syntax and reference errors; (3) Runtime feedback has a clear impact on LLM’s debugging performance but is not always helpful.
 While runtime feedback consistently boosts the debugging performance of syntax and reference bugs, the feedback information is unhelpful for logic errors.

-Nevertheless, this paper provided an interesting pipeline bug implantation using GPT-4 which in my opinion can be used for training models using RL objective:
+Nevertheless, this paper provided an interesting pipeline for bug implantation using GPT-4 which in my opinion can be used for training models using RL objective:

 > We first collect code snippets from LeetCode (2023) community, then employ GPT-4 (OpenAI, 2023) for bug implantation and finally conduct human / LLM evaluation on the benchmark.

 The next paper I want to propose, guides to some additional practical way to use LLM test generation for industry, particularly addressing coverage problem: [CODAMOSA: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models](#ref1)

-Microsoft authors propose using LLMs as addition to algorithmic software which to assist it in discovering more cases for testing. **I think LLM can synthesize synthetic examples well tailored to the code purpose which can be starting point of algorithmic approach.**
+Microsoft authors propose using LLMs as addition to algorithmic software to assist it in discovering more cases for testing. **I like the idea when LLM is introduced not to the entire big task, but for some subtask where it may reach bigger precision working with smaller code modules, which I expect are the parts of algorithmic approach.** For example, I think LLM can synthesize synthetic examples well tailored to the code purpose which can be starting point of algorithmic approach.

-Another idea which came into my mind while reading this, is addressing high code repeating in tests: **LLMs can be targeted not to produce new tests, but augment existing ones and reuse the code of the closest unit test function.** Perhaps it was written in some paper, but I forgot the reference.
+Another idea which came into my mind while reading this, is addressing high code repetition in tests: **LLMs can be targeted not to produce new tests, but augment existing ones and reuse the code of the closest unit test function.**

-**This direction can probably mitigate the problem of low quality code generation from LLMs: Use LLMs for augmentation of tests, test case generation to enhance algorithmic solutions, refining LLM suggestions via iteartive loop which involves rubber duck tracing and execution traceback, cutting the procedure after N iterations.
-In the absence of tests, the initial tests can be generated from the actual data for which the result is known.**
+**This direction can probably help mitigate the problem of low quality code generation from LLMs at the moment: Use LLMs for augmentation of tests, test case generation to enhance algorithmic solutions.**

 Previous papers used pretrained LLMs.
-Of course, the iterative feedback approach rises natural question about using reinforcement learning to interact dynamically with environment.
+Of course, the iterative feedback approach rises natural question about fine tuning, e.g. using reinforcement learning to interact dynamically with environment.
 Those approaches exist of course, I propose to take a look at the paper
 [RLTF: Reinforcement Learning from Unit Test Feedback](#ref10).

 The mainstream approach of decomposition of the problem and addressing smaller units is used in this paper.
 They state: